Khahi Ngamba

 "Khahi" is the Assamese language influenced Meitei pronunciation of the Khasi people or the Khasiyas, where "s" is pronounced as "h".

 Background

 In 1850, Maharaja Chandrakirti became the undisputed ruler of Manipur after defeating all rivals to the throne.
 After this, he turned his attention to literary and artistic activities.

 One of his ministers, Sri Ripujit Singh, wanted to please the king.
 He asked Chingakham Chaobaton, a scholar of the royal institution, to compose Khahi Ngamba.
-The text was meant to honor Maharaja Gambhir Singh, the father of Chandrakirti, and his victory over the Khasiyas.
+The text was meant to honour Maharaja Gambhir Singh, the father of Chandrakirti, and his victory over the Khasiyas.

 British request for help

 When the British began building a road from Sylhet to Gauhati through Shillong, the Khasiyas who lived in the Khasi Hills tried to stop the work.
 They killed two British officers and several laborers.
 The British officer David Scott was unable to defeat the Khasiyas with the forces he had, so he wrote to the Meitei king asking for help.

 After receiving the letter, Gambhir Singh held a meeting with his courtiers and military officers.
 He decided to help the British as an act of gratitude, because they had supported him against the Burmese and helped him gain the throne.

 Gambhir Singh refused the idea of sending his brother Nara Singh, the Senapati, in his place.
 Instead, he asked Nara Singh to take care of the kingdom during his absence.